pcmihnea/HA_WMR500/README.md

 - Finally, due to the design of the firmware, debugging printout is available via the hardware serial port (3.3V-only), accessible on-board the WMR500 through the `ML_TX`/`ML_RX` pins.

 # Who/where/when?
-All the reverse-engineering, development, integration, and documentation efforts are based on the latest software and hardware versions available at the time of writing (February 2023), and licensed under the GNU General Public License v3.0.
+All the reverse-engineering, development, integration, and documentation efforts are based on the latest software and hardware versions available at the time of writing (March 2023), and licensed under the GNU General Public License v3.0.